Who Can Apply

 A primary victim is a person who is injured or dies as a direct result of:

-• a violent crime committed against him or her;
+- a violent crime committed against him/her/them;

-• trying to arrest someone he/she believes, on reasonable grounds, has committed a violent crime;
+- trying to arrest someone he/she believes, on reasonable grounds, has committed a violent crime;

-• trying to prevent the commission of a violent crime; or
+- trying to prevent the commission of a violent crime; or

-• trying to aid or rescue someone he/she believes is the victim of a violent crime.
+- trying to aid or rescue someone he/she believes is the victim of a violent crime.

 Secondary victim